yalcinerbasi/Identifying-similar-image-that-is-extracted-features-by-Torchreid-with-calculating-distance-by-Faiss/README.md

 # Getting Started

-This project has been developed that compares a person image in input_image folder with person images in all_images folder and returns the closest person images to output_images.
+This project has been developed that compares a person image in input_image folder with people images in all_images folder and returns the closest people images to output_images.

 5 different people images were captured from the video at 5 different times and their coordinates were determined and cut using BBox Tool (https://github.com/puzzledqs/BBox-Label-Tool)